Joplin Arts Fest

 Batcheller frequently uses birds as subjects to represent the human condition.
 His work is powerful and deep, and I find myself seeking the artist’s description of his work in order to fully understand the meaning behind each piece.

 I was introduced to Natalie’s work at Spiva Center for the Arts a few years ago and became an instant fan.
-Her bright, surreal still life paintings are whimsical and fun, like this one called Sink or Swim.

 Live music has its place at Joplin Arts Fest, as well.
 There’s a pavilion next to the water where local musicians perform throughout the day.
 Past performers include JOMO Jazz, Joshin the Giants (bluegrass and country), Kufara (a marimba ensemble), and Ozark Bards (folk songs of the Ozarks).